Lake Carnegie

 Carnegie, Carnegie

-While the lake provided an ideal location for recreational activities, Carnegie’s gift included hundreds of acres near the lake and campus which has since been used for University expansion.
+While the lake provided an ideal location for recreational activities, Carnegie’s gift also included hundreds of acres near the lake and campus, which have since been used for University expansion.

 2003-2004